pfheatwole/thesis/source/derivations.rst

    and significantly simplifies the inclusion of the apparent inertia matrix from Barrow's method :cite:`barrows2002ApparentMassParafoils`.

-An implementation of this model is available as :py:class:`Paraglider9a
+An implementation of this model is available as :external+glidersim:py:class:`Paraglider9a
-<glidersim:pfh.glidersim.paraglider.Paraglider9a>` in the ``glidersim``
+<pfh.glidersim.paraglider.ParagliderSystemDynamics9a>` in the ``glidersim``
 package.
-The ``glidersim`` package also includes :py:class:`Paraglider9b
+The ``glidersim`` package also includes :external+glidersim:py:class:`Paraglider9b
-<glidersim:pfh.glidersim.paraglider.Paraglider9b>`, which uses the centers of
+<pfh.glidersim.paraglider.ParagliderSystemDynamics9b>`, which uses the centers
-mass as the reference points for the body and payload dynamics; that choice simplifies the derivatives for angular momentum (since it eliminates the moment arms), but makes it less convenient to incorporate the effects of apparent mass.
+of mass as the reference points for the body and payload dynamics; that choice simplifies the derivatives for angular momentum (because it eliminates the moment arms), but prohibits incorporating the effects of apparent mass.

 Real mass only